dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 some studies [334] have started to utilize 16-bit floating-point numbers (FP16), which reduces memory usage and communication overhead.
 Additionally, as popular NVIDIA GPUs (e.g., A100) have twice the amount of FP16 computation units as FP32, the computational efficiency of FP16 can be further improved.
 However, existing work has found that FP16 may lead to the loss of computational accuracy [64, 78], which affects the final model performance.
 To alleviate it, an alternative called Brain Floating Point (BF16) has been used for training, which allocates more exponent bits and fewer significant bits than FP16.
 For pre-training, BF16 generally performs better than FP16 on representation accuracy [78].

 Overall Training Suggestion.
 In practice, the above training techniques, especially 3D parallelism, are often jointly used to improve the training throughput and large model loading.
 For instance, researchers have incorporated 8-way data parallelism, 4-way tensor parallelism, and 12-way pipeline parallelism, enabling the training of BLOOM [78] on 384 A100 GPUs.
 Currently, open-source libraries like DeepSpeed [74], Colossal-AI [189], and Alpa [340] can well support the three parallel training methods.
 To reduce the memory redundancy, ZeRO, FSDP, and activation recomputation techniques [77, 341] can be also employed for training LLMs, which have already been integrated into DeepSpeed, PyTorch, and Megatron-LM.
 In addition, the mixed precision training technique such as BF16 can be also leveraged to improve the training efficiency and reduce GPU memory usage, while it requires necessary support on hardware (e.g., A100 GPU).
 Because training large models is a time-intensive process, it would be useful to forecast the model performance and detect abnormal issues at an early stage.
 For this purpose, GPT-4 [46] has recently introduced a new mechanism called predictable scaling built on a deep learning stack, enabling the performance prediction of large models with a much smaller model, which might be quite useful for developing LLMs.
 In practice, one can further leverage the supporting training techniques of mainstream deep learning frameworks.
-For instance, PyTorch supports the data parallel training algorithm FSDP [339] (i.e., fully sharded data parallel), which allows for partial offloading 32

-of training computations to CPUs if desired.
+For instance, PyTorch supports the data parallel training algorithm FSDP [339] (i.e., fully sharded data parallel), which allows for partial offloading of training computations to CPUs if desired.

-5

-A DAPTATION OF LLM S
+24 Model parallelism is a more broader term that includes tensor parallelism and pipeline parallelism in some work [75].
+31

+### 05. Adaptation of LLM

 After pre-training, LLMs can acquire the general abilities for solving various tasks.
 However, an increasing number of studies have shown that LLM’s abilities can be further adapted according to specific goals.
 In this section, we introduce two major approaches to adapting pre-trained LLMs, namely instruction tuning and alignment tuning.
 The former approach mainly aims to enhance (or unlock) the abilities of LLMs, while the latter approach aims to align the behaviors of LLMs with human values or preferences.
 Further, we will also discuss efficient tuning and quantization for model adaptation in resource-limited settings.
 In what follows, we will introduce the four parts in detail.

-5.1 Instruction Tuning
+#### 5.1 Instruction Tuning

 In essence, instruction tuning is the approach to fine-tuning pre-trained LLMs on a collection of formatted instances in the form of natural language [67], which is highly related to supervised fine-tuning [66] and multi-task prompted training [28].
 In order to perform instruction tuning, we first need to collect or construct instruction-formatted instances.
 Then, we employ these formatted instances to fine-tune LLMs in a supervised learning way (e.g., training with the sequence-to-sequence loss).
 After instruction tuning, LLMs can demonstrate superior abilities to generalize to unseen tasks [28, 67, 69], even in a multilingual setting [94].